-In the past this hybrid has been confused with Echeveria 'Christmas' and been distributed under this name.
-In United States also distributed as x Pachyveria 'Claire' or x Pachyveria andreae and in Korea as Echeveria 'Ice Age'.
+In the past, this hybrid has been confused with Echeveria 'Christmas' and been distributed under this name.
+In the United States also distributed as x Pachyveria 'Claire' or x Pachyveria andreae and in Korea as Echeveria 'Ice Age'.

 Echeveria 'Cimette' is a succulent that produces compact rosettes, up to 4 inches (10 cm) in diameter, of chunky, thick, blue-green leaves, tipped in rosy-red when temperatures are cooler.
 It has short stems, bearing racemes of small, nodding, yellow flowers in winter and spring.
 This succulent produces offsets at the base of the parent plant.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.